Frequently Asked Questions (FAQ)

-Once your account is past due, the full amount is due and payable.
-A short-term arrangement may be possible in some cases, but first we must review your financial situation.
-Speak to one of our representatives to find out more.
+When your account is processed by MetCredit for collection, the full amount is due and payable immediately.
+A short-term arrangement may be possible in some cases, but we must first review your financial situation.
+Speak to one of our helpful representatives at 1-888-797-7727 to find out more.

 Q: I’m not able to get a loan to pay in full because of my credit rating.
-What can I do?
+What are my options?

 There are a wide variety of sources you can explore.
 In the case of lenders, credit is granted based upon many factors.
 If your credit rating has some issues, you may still be able to obtain a loan designed to help you consolidate or repay debt.
-Call our office for assistance.
+See our list of alternative lenders or call our office at 1-888-797-7727 for assistance.

 Q: What other sources of money are available to me?

 Everyone’s situation is unique, but chances are many people in circumstances similar to your own have received help from banks, family, relatives, private lenders or finance companies, or accessed retirement savings, GICs, government bonds, advances from employers or available holiday pay.
-Contact one of our representatives today if you need to talk about additional options.
+Contact one of our representatives at 1-888-797-7727 if you need help finding additional options.

 Credit Bureau Questions:

-Q: How long does it take for my credit to recover after paying my account?
+Q: How long will it take for my credit to recover after paying my account?

-For information regarding your credit file, contact the credit bureaus directly at the following links:
+For information regarding your credit file or in case of a discrepancy, contact the credit bureaus directly at the following links: